 What are Association Health Plans?

-Association health plans are health benefit plans a trade association offers its members.
+Association health plans for small business are health benefit plans a trade association offers its members.
 These plans offer members health insurance comparable in options and price as large group plans.

 Currently, 14 states, including Texas, offer these plans to small businesses.
 To be eligible to provide a health plan, the association must be a bonafide one and be considered a multiple employer welfare arrangement (MEWA).
 A MEWA is a group of business owners (employers), sole proprietors, and freelancers (working owners).